Do you even lift? Of course, you do. Perhaps even to a point where your body gives out.

 Unfortunately, there’s no way to put an objective figure on the time frame.

 “You’re going to have athletes training two times a day, morning and night at the pool, but they’re not addicted.
 But you can have someone training once a day for far less time and they’re showing signs of addiction.”

-The take away message is simple enough though.
-Those most at risk of gym addiction are men who carry out large volumes of exercise without matching it with appropriate diet and recovery.
+The takeaway message is simple enough though.
+Those most at risk of gym addiction are men who carry out large volumes of exercise without matching it with an appropriate diet and recovery.